Team-Mojmaa/Zen-Notes/README.md

 1. User can clear entire note to edit note
 2. User can update a note with changes in text, bold or underline
 3. User can select text and copy it
+4. Multiple Color Themes as per user selection using 'Paint Icon'
+5. User can delete a note by clicking on 'delete' button

 ## App Design and Flow 💫